turri21/Arcade-Tecmo_Senhor/README.md

 Tested: Working Video 720p, 1080p & Sound

-The Framebuffer (MISTER_FB) is disabled on purpose, which means that screen rotation is not going to work.

-This is temporary until we identify what is causing several color issues.

 # Tecmo

 Tecmo was a Japanese video game company founded in 1967, who like many other game companies of the era, had their roots outside the amusement business.
 In Tecmo's case, they were originally a supplier of cleaning equipment.